• Skip to primary navigation

 Step 5: In a medium bowl, combine the gluten free flour mix, xanthan gum and salt.

-Step 6: Add the flour mixture to the potato mixture and mix on medium for 3 minutes.
+Step 6: Add the dry ingredients to the potato mixture and mix on medium for 3 minutes.

-Step 7: Once the dough reaches a cake batter-like consistency, use a large spoon or ¼ cup to portion rolls onto a 9"x13" pan.
+Step 7: Once the dough reaches a cake batter-like consistency, use a large spoon or ¼ cup to portion rolls onto a well sprayed or parchment lined 9"x13" pan.

 Step 8: Form scoops of dough into buns with your hands.
-Cover with a towel and let them rise in a warm place until they have risen by 50% (50-65 minutes).
+Cover with a towel or plastic wrap and let the dough rise in a warm place until they have risen by 50% (50-65 minutes).

 Step 9: Toward the end of the rise time preheat the oven to 375F.
 Bake for 25-30 minutes or until a thermometer inserted into a bun reads 205-210F.